 - You can find my post about the best things to do in Trat town here.

-Below are the different traveling options from Bangkok to Trat and the islands:
+Below are the different traveling options from Bangkok to the islands and Trat:

 Bangkok to Trat by Bus